karan-kapoor90/anthos-mci/README.md

         --service-account-key-file=service-account-key-path
     ```

     Once done, we have to select one of the clusters as the config cluster.
 This will house the MCI and MCS resources.
 Only 1 cluster in a fleet can be an active config cluster

-> Note: For me the whole path passed as the config-membership param didn't work, so I passed cluster as the value to the config-membership flag.

     ```bash
     gcloud alpha container hub ingress enable \